 BIO-key Partners with Angola-based Pixel Infinito, Expanding the Reach of its Identity and Access Management Solutions in Africa

-/EIN News/ -- LUANDA, Angola and WALL, N.J. , May 01, 2023 (GLOBE NEWSWIRE) -- BIO-key International, Inc. (NASDAQ: BKYI), an innovative provider of Identity and Access Management (IAM) solutions featuring Identity-Bound Biometrics (IBB), today announced a strategic partnership with Pixel Infinito to bring its innovative IAM solutions to customers across Angola who are looking to enhance their cybersecurity with first in class identity and access solutions.
+LUANDA, Angola and WALL, N.J. , May 01, 2023 (GLOBE NEWSWIRE) -- BIO-key International, Inc. BKYI, an innovative provider of Identity and Access Management (IAM) solutions featuring Identity-Bound Biometrics (IBB), today announced a strategic partnership with Pixel Infinito to bring its innovative IAM solutions to customers across Angola who are looking to enhance their cybersecurity with first in class identity and access solutions.

 With a highly qualified and experienced team, Pixel Infinito provides high quality services in software development, management systems, data analysis, information security, network infrastructure and technical support.
 Partnerships with renowned brands ensures that Pixel Infinito has access to the latest technologies and tools to meet the specific needs of each client.
 Pixel offers innovative and customized solutions to help its clients achieve their business objectives and enhance their competitive position.